-During the first half of 2010 we funded \$22.7 million of SBA 7(a) Program loans.
-At June 30, 2010, December 31, 2009 and June 30, 2009, our outstanding commitments to fund loans were approximately \$9.5 million, \$20.7 million and \$19.3 million, respectively.
-We expect that fundings during 2010 will be between \$30 million and \$40 million depending on our liquidity and the passage of legislation in Congress which would increase the 7(a) loan limit from \$2 million to \$5 million and extend the authorization to provide 90% guarantees on 7(a) loans and fee elimination for borrowers on 7(a) loans through December 31, 2010.
+During the first nine months of 2010 we funded \$27.6 million of SBA 7(a) Program loans and \$2.4 million of conventional loans (a total of \$30.0 million).
+At September 30, 2010, December 31, 2009 and September 30, 2009, our outstanding commitments to fund loans were approximately \$13.9 million, \$20.7 million and \$23.2 million, respectively.
+We expect that fundings during 2010 will be between \$35 million and \$40 million.
+We expect that fundings during 2011 will be between \$50 million and \$60 million.
 These fundings will be predominantly through the SBA 7(a) Program.

-In addition to our retained portfolio of \$239.2 million at June 30, 2010, we service \$47.6 million of aggregate principal balance of loans sold pursuant to Secondary Market Loan Sales.
+In addition to our retained portfolio of \$233.1 million at September 30, 2010, we service \$51.0 million of aggregate principal balance of loans sold pursuant to Secondary Market Loan Sales.
 Prior to December 31, 2009, certain securitizations were not included in our retained portfolio but were included in our serviced portfolio.
 Effective January 1, 2010, due to a change in accounting rules, we now consolidate all of our securitizations.
 Since we retain a residual interest in the cash flows from these loans, the performance of these loans impacts our profitability and our cash available for dividend distributions.
 Therefore, we provide information on both our loans retained (the "Retained Portfolio") and combined with sold loans that we service (the "Serviced Portfolio").